anderson-aristotle/ruby_vs_js_challenge/README.md

 bit.
 This challenge requires you to solve the same two problems in both Ruby and JavaScript.

+These problems require passing functions as parameters.
+You should have experience with this in Javascript (callbacks) but in order to do this in Ruby you should read up on [this article](https://www.oreilly.com/learning/using-blocks-in-ruby).

 ## Prerequisites

 - [JavaScript Array Methods](https://git.generalassemb.ly/ga-wdi-boston/js-array-iteration-methods)